Updated: Sep 24

 As I get into arrivals at Aeroporto de Lisboa, Portugal, a southern European country on the Iberian Peninsula bordering Spain, I instantly feel 'that' rush like something magical is about to happen to me.
 I may not speak the language, but that does not take away from what I am about to experience in this vibrant city.

-Waking up the morning after the night before as I pull open my curtain to let that fresh 'bluesky' kind of the day light ooze in, I inhale with a sense of relief because this is the day that the lord has made and I promise to rejoice and be glad in it.
-And truly , my 1st day in Lisbon never felt so vibrant.
-The sun was shining, no clouds in view and lovers and friends were holding hands like the world was brand new, and the next thing i had to do is join them out in the street.......and even though I did not see a sparrow yet, what colourful vibrance that set the notes higher for the rest of my days in this beautiful city.
+Waking up the morning after the night before as I pull open my curtain to let that fresh 'blue-sky' kind of day light ooze in, I inhale with a sense of relief because this is the day that the lord has made and I promise to rejoice and be glad in it.

 The understatedly cool and trendy district of Lisbon's Cais de Sodré was certainly my destiny this time around.
-From the buildings, to the historic streets, the vibrant graffiti-trams, the romantic lovers holding hands savouring every second they had left, the little boutique restaurants all along the streets, the late-night kiosks that had anything and everything I needed after midnight, the ever-buzzing shopping strip and the pier by the sea that got the best of me.
+From the buildings, to the historic streets, the vibrant graffiti-trams, the romantic lovers holding hands, the little boutique restaurants all along the streets, the late-night kiosks that had anything and everything I needed after midnight and to top it up, the ever-buzzing shopping strip and the pier by the sea that got the best of me.

 What is there not to like about this city?

 The once neglected Cais do Sodré area is one of my favourite places in Lisboa right by the waterfront, blogging or dreaming with a glass or vinho tinto as I watch the breath-taking sunsets going down easy like Sunday evenings.